 (c) Updated Alternative Notice (model notice for continuation coverage under state law)

-· This notice should be used in the case that a plan is not subject to COBRA, and should be used by insurance issuers that provide group health insurance coverage to persons who became eligible for continuation coverage under a state law.
+· This notice should be used in the case that a plan is not subject to COBRA, and should be used by insurance issuers that provide group health insurance coverage to persons who became eligible for continuation coverage under state law.

 · Continuation coverage requirements vary among states and issuers should modify this model notice as necessary to conform it to the applicable state law.
 Issuers may also find the Premium Assistance Extension Notice or the Updated General Notice appropriate for use in certain situations.